adr1enbe4udou1n/blog/content/posts/17-a-beautiful-gitops-day-7/index.md

 Note as we use `concourse-main` namespace, already created by Concourse Helm installer, which is a dedicated namespace for the default team `main`.
 Because of that, we should keep `depends_on` to ensure the namespace is created before the secrets.

 {{< alert >}}
-Don't forget the `[ci skip]` in commit message, which is the commit for version bumping, otherwise you'll have an infinite loop of builds !
+Don't forget the `[ci skip]` in commit message, which is the commit for version bumping, otherwise you'll have an infinite build loop !
 {{< /alert >}}

 Then same for Flux and the namespace that will receive the app: